Abigail Fuller: Career

 When Fuller was eighteen years old, Fuller become a show jumper and equestrian teacher.
 She then worked as a stable hand before transitioning to horse racing in November 1982.
 In 1983, Fuller had her first career racing victory at a Suffolk Downs event.
 As an apprentice jockey, Fuller remained at Suffolk Downs before moving to Oaklawn Park in early 1984.
 While in Arkansas, Fuller went to Keeneland, Kentucky for a single race before her apprenticeship was to end in August 1984.

 Following a third-place finish at the Frizette Stakes in late 1984, Gregg McCarron took Fuller's place at the Selima Stakes.
 When her father could not find a jockey for the 1985 Hollywood Starlet Stakes, he chose Fuller to compete at the race.
 At Hollywood Starlet, Fuller finished in fifth place.
 During these two years, Fuller won six graded stakes races with Mom's Command ranging from Grade III to Grade I. In Grade II and Grade III events, Fuller won the 1984 Astarita Stakes and the 1985 Comely Stakes.
 She also had a second-place finish at the 1985 Test Stakes during the Grade II event.

 At Grade I events, Fuller finished in first at the 1985 Alabama Stakes.
 That year, Fuller became the Filly Triple Crown champion of 1985 with Mom's Command.
 Her Triple Crown was achieved with her wins at the Mother Goose Stakes, Acorn Stakes and Coaching Club American Oaks.
 By winning these three Grade I events, Fuller became the first woman to ever win the Filly Triple Crown.
 With Fuller's Folly in 1988, Fuller had a Grade III win at the Seneca Handicap and a Grade III runner-up at the Niagara Handicap.

 After being injured with a spinal fracture in January 1992, Fuller left horse racing in April 1992 to become a publicist at Suffolk Downs.
-In May 1996, Fuller returned to horse racing and began to race in Delaware Park.
+In May 1996, Fuller returned to horse racing and began to race at Delaware Park.
 Following a 2002 retirement, Fuller worked in Florida as a horse trainer in the mid-2000s.
 In August 2011, Fuller restarted her racing career after participating in a charity horse race event earlier in the year.
 In November 2011, Fuller was a Grade III runner-up with Trip for A.J. at the My Charmer Handicap.
 After her last event in 2014, Fuller had 582 wins and over $5 million in prize winnings.